openshift/installer/docs/user/openstack/deploy_baremetal_workers.md

 - Once the cluster is deployed and running, [create and deploy a new infrastructure MachineSet][6] using the bare-metal server flavor.

-## Known issues

-Bare metal nodes are not supported on clusters that use Kuryr.

 [1]: <https://docs.openstack.org/nova/latest/user/flavors.html> "In OpenStack, flavors define the compute, memory, and storage capacity of nova computing instances"
 [2]: <https://docs.openstack.org/ironic/latest/>
 [3]: <https://docs.openstack.org/api-ref/compute/>